Threats to validity of Research Design

 researcher trying to select schools to observe, however has been turned

 down by 9, and accepted by the 10th.
-The characteristics of the 10th
+The characteristics of

 school may be vastly different than the other 9, and therefore not